marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/ContributionWorkflow.rst

 =====================

 Description
-   "Contribution workflow" is a term for "how to contribute" to TYPO3.
-It can mean contributing to the Source Code but it can also mean contributing to documentation, organizing events and other things.
+   "Contribution workflow" is a term for "How to Contribute" to TYPO3.
+It usually means contributing to the Source Code but it in a more general sense it can also mean contributing to documentation, organizing events and other things.

+   It is also another name for the TYPO3 Contribution Guide.

-   For links and an overview about various ways to contribute, see the :ref:`"Other ways to contribute" <t3contrib:other-ways-to-contribute>` section in the TYPO3 contribution guide.
+   For links and an overview about various ways to contribute, see the :ref:`"Other ways to contribute" <t3contrib:other-ways-to-contribute>` section in the TYPO3 Contribution Guide.

 Search
    * Search for: `typo3+contribution+workflow